 Visits to MIT Medical’s Student Mental Health and Counseling Services are available to registered MIT students with no copay or other additional costs.
 These services are included in your Institute fees; your health insurance will not be billed.

 Mental Health services outside MIT Medical and out of area

 When you see a clinician outside MIT Medical, those services will be covered by your supplemental insurance plan—either the MIT Student Extended Insurance Plan or your other comprehensive plan.

-- If you are covered by the MIT Student Extended Plan, and you see a mental health clinician who does NOT participate in the Blue Cross Blue Shield (BCBS) PPO, your first 12 visits in a calendar year are covered at 100 percent of the BCBS allowed amount.
+- If you are covered by the MIT Student Extended Plan, and you see a mental health clinician who does NOT participate in the Blue Cross Blue Shield (BCBS) PPO, your first 52 visits in a calendar year are covered at 100 percent of the BCBS allowed amount.
 After that, your insurance will cover 80 percent of the allowed amount, and you will pay the other 20 percent.
-For all of your visits, your clinician may bill you for the difference between the BCBS allowed amount and his or her charges.
+For all of your visits, your clinician may bill you for the difference between the BCBS allowed amount and their charges.
 This is something you should discuss with your clinician ahead of time.

 MIT Medical will not release any information regarding services you receive at MIT Medical, including information about prescriptions filled at the MIT Pharmacy using your MIT Student Extended Insurance Plan coverage.
 However, if you are covered by a parent’s or spouse’s insurance plan, as part of the billing process, that parent or spouse may receive some information about your prescriptions or other services you receive outside of MIT Medical.
 For more information, call the insurance company’s billing department or look for a toll-free number for “behavioral health coverage” or “mental health coverage” on the back of your insurance card.